TrimRx Review 2026: Real Cost, Quality & 3.5/5 Verdict

 Annual totals: TrimRx runs $2,388 (semaglutide) / $4,188 (tirzepatide); Trimi runs $1,188 (semaglutide) / $1,500 (tirzepatide).

-In short: same medication category, same all-inclusive structure, dramatically lower cost — and Trimi names its 503A pharmacy and state-board license number for independent verification.
+In short: same medication category, same all-inclusive structure, dramatically lower cost, and Trimi names its 503A pharmacy, VialsRx, whose Texas State Board of Pharmacy license #35264 you can confirm directly through the Texas State Board of Pharmacy.
 For the full head-to-head, see TrimRx vs Trimi, our cost guide, and how to switch from TrimRx without a treatment gap.

 Switching from TrimRx?
 Start Trimi in 10 minutes.

-Same compounded GLP-1 medication, better value — compounded semaglutide as low as $99/mo or tirzepatide as low as $125/mo, all-inclusive (medication, US-licensed clinician via the Beluga Health 50-state network, dose changes, refills, and free shipping).
-No contracts, cancel anytime — most TrimRx patients cut their GLP-1 cost by 50–64%.
+Same compounded GLP-1 medication, better value, compounded semaglutide as low as $99/mo or tirzepatide as low as $125/mo, all-inclusive (medication, US-licensed clinician via the Arora Health 50-state network, dose changes, refills, and free shipping).
+No contracts, cancel anytime, most TrimRx patients cut their GLP-1 cost by 50–64%.

 Bottom Line